 So where does this leave the value and importance of gender pay gap reporting?
 Crucially, gender pay reporting has brought to the fore gender balance issues that many of us know exist but fail to acknowledge.
 It has started a conversation and highlighted the need for change – not least around what more can be done to support the career progression of women.

 The reporting methodology may be flawed, but is a first step.
 The government is easing organisations into a reporting process that will over time evolve to include data that provides a more accurate assessment of diversity performance.
 Ethnicity, disability and social mobility may also be added.
 Some leadership teams may find the reporting requirements uncomfortable but they must respond to the challenge and strive to create transparent, fair organisations that are attractive to work in, invest in and buy from.

-Innes Miller is a Director at Staffmetrix and will be speaking and expanding on these insights and solutions at the Gender Pay Gap – Moving Forward Conference on the 22nd May in London.
+Innes Miller is a Director at Staffmetrix watch his presentation at the recent Gender Pay Gap – Moving Forward Conference: